-1. Periods of study carried out by Master's Programme students at foreign universities within the framework of the EU Erasmus Study and Erasmus Placement Programmes are recognised as educational activities analogous to those offered within the Master's Programme, provided that the demands on the student are equal and the contents are coherent with their educational path.
+1. Periods of study carried out by Master's Programme students at foreign universities within the framework of the EU Erasmus+ and Community Programs and International Mobility Programs recognized by the University through international agreements are recognised as educational activities analogous to those offered within the Master's Programme, provided that the demands on the student are equal and the contents are coherent with their educational path.